Rameez10-REAL/UbuntuLukeSmithdwm/README.md

 - [shiftview](https://dwm.suckless.org/patches/nextprev/): Cycle through tags (<kbd>super+g/;</kbd>).
 - [vanitygaps](https://dwm.suckless.org/patches/vanitygaps/): Gaps allowed across all layouts.
 - [swallow patch](https://dwm.suckless.org/patches/swallow/): if a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
+- [AutoStart](https://github.com/axelGschaider/dwm-patch-autostart.sh/): Allows you to setup an autostart command

 ## Installation for newbs